gve-sw/sdwan_gpsfilter/README.md

 ## How to start

+Be aware that you need to have a Viptela solutioon and have vManage to add this feature.

 1. Clone the repository
 2. Go into the directory tony_project
 3. Start the web server via: python3 manage.py runserver